rickbenavidez/ruby_llm/docs/_core_features/tools.md

 # => "Current weather at 52.52, 13.4: Temperature: 12.5°C, Wind Speed: 8.3 km/h, Conditions: Mainly clear, partly cloudy, and overcast."
 ```

+### Model Compatibility
+{: .d-inline-block }

+Changed in v1.6.2+
+{: .label .label-green }

+RubyLLM v1.6.2+ will attempt to use tools with any model.
+If the model doesn't support function calling, the provider will return an appropriate error when you call `ask`.

-> Ensure the model you select supports function calling/tools.
-Check model capabilities using `RubyLLM.models.find('your-model-id').supports_functions?`.
-Attempting to use `with_tool` on an unsupported model will raise `RubyLLM::UnsupportedFunctionsError`.
+Prior to v1.6.2, calling `with_tool` on an unsupported model would immediately raise `RubyLLM::UnsupportedFunctionsError`.
-{: .warning }

 ## The Tool Execution Flow